 To assist the hard of hearing, nature pictures are labelled with the subject name, location and date.

-Animation is integral to these talks, which requires my own PC and video projector.
+Animation is integral to these talks, which requires my own PC and new powerful video projector.

 A screen and extension cable is also available.